AaronPresley/whack-a-mole/README.md

 it easy to implement React or a similar library with relative ease.
 - I didn't come across a huge need for using closures, except in the `Game.start()` method, which handles the game's speed given the current user score.
+- I'm leaving all of the assets un-compressed to make it easier to poke through the JS and CSS.